 10,000 years ago, the last glaciers tore through the area, leaving behind a devastated landscape that is now the picturesque Kettle Moraine State Forest.
 When the glaciers receded, they left behind a 250-foot pile of sediment called Dundee Mountain.
 It’s not an actual mountain, but it is the highest point in the area.

 And locals will tell you there’s something suspicious going on there.

 Strange lights and unidentified objects witnessed in the sky over Dundee Mountain and nearby Long Lake have left residents puzzled for decades.
 So much so, in fact, that in 1988 tavern owner Bill Benson and some friends decided to host a gathering for those who had experienced something in the area.

-Bill’s bar, Benson’s Hide-a-Way, is the self proclaimed UFO headquarters of the area.
-It sits on the north shore of Long Lake, providing a clear view of Dundee Mountain’s peak to the south.
+Bill’s bar, Benson’s Hide-a-Way, is the self proclaimed UFO headquarters.
+It sits on the north shore of Long Lake, providing a clear view of Dundee Mountain’s tree-covered peak to the south.
 The bar is a kitschy backwoods nightmare, and that’s why it’s amazing.
 The walls are covered in images of little green men.
 A model of a UFO hangs behind the counter.
 A small grey figure with large black eyes floats in a jar of cloudy liquid.
 It is said to be from Area 51.

 30 years since the first gathering was held, the annual UFO Daze event seems more like an excuse to wear goofy aluminum foil hats and drink the spiked green alien punch, but that doesn’t mean there isn’t something going on.
 Behind the bar Bill keeps a binder of photos documenting unexplained activity in the area, from blurry lights in the sky over Dundee Mountain to the bizarre 1995 occurrence when a large patch of reeds in the lake near Benson’s became flattened and interwoven so thickly that residents could walk on it without falling through into the water.